 Definitely.
 Some arguments I've heard are: 'If gay and lesbian people are fighting for the right to sleep with whoever they want, why are you fighting for the right to sleep with no one?'
 And I think that kind of attitude is understandable.
-We're all instinctively skeptical of new concepts, and each corner of the queer community has gone through its own story and its own history.
+We're all instinctively skeptical of new concepts, and each corner of the queer community has gone through its own story, and its own history.
 And then all these intersectional identities can make it even more intricate and beautiful—even if all of our struggles aren't necessarily the same struggle.
 What we've gone through as asexuals isn't the same as what gay, bi, and trans people have gone through, and sometimes those differences can stand out.
-And sometimes those differences get thrown in our faces and used as reasons why we shouldn't be included in Pride.
+And sometimes get thrown in our faces, and used as reasons why we shouldn't be included in Pride.

 How have you seen things change over the past few years, in regards to ace/aro inclusion?

-One of the first things that come to mind, as far as changes within the queer community itself is that the requirement of oppression—that systemic oppression is the only standard for entry—I see that slowly petering out.
+One of the first things that comes to mind, as far as changes within the queer community itself is that the requirement of oppression—that systemic oppression is the only standard for entry—I see that slowly petering out.
 That seems to be coming from younger generations, who haven't necessarily experienced as much of it.
 To be gay nowadays is—it's certainly not perfect, but it's less plagued by discrimination than it has been historically.
-So, I find that among younger folks—as in high school age—the focus on discrimination and oppression is less.
+So, I find that, among younger folks—as in high school age—the focus on discrimination and oppression is less.
 And that's great.
 It's a sign of progress.

-And on a smaller scale, working as one of AVEN's organizers in Vancouver, the last year-and-a-half or two years has been just... fireworks.
+And on a smaller scale, working as one of AVEN's organizers in Vancouver, the last year-and-a-half or two years has been just… fireworks.
 I've had more work than I can handle, and that's amazing.
 Five years ago, we were going around to queer resources, asking to be included, and often receiving “no” as an answer.
 Now, as of about a year-and-a-half ago or so, we started getting requests for resources from these same organizations.
 And that blew me out of the water.
-It's so novel and amazing to have that turnaround happen in such a short time—to go from basically begging them to take our resources, to having them come to us?
+It's so novel and amazing to have that turnaround happen in such a short time – to go from going and basically begging them to take our resources, to having them come to us?
 It makes such a huge difference.
-Our meet-ups have doubled or tripled in size.
+Our meetups have doubled or tripled in size.
 We used to do them in a coffee shop, and now we've got access to a free space, thanks to an organization that came to us.
-It's amazing because it gives us a chance to talk outside of a public space.
+It's amazing, because it gives us a chance to talk outside of a public space.
 The past two years have just blown up, and it's beautiful.